JeffRisberg/Jersey03/README.md

 # Jersey03

-Example project showing use of Jersey, Guice, Jax-RS, and REST conventions.
+Example project showing use of Jersey, Guice, Jax-RS, and Swagger conventions.
+JPA is present for annotations, but the services are simply returning static lists.